cirruslabs/cirrus-ci-docs/docs/legal/terms.md

 ### Reuse

-This document is an adaptation of the [Code Climate Terms of Service](https://codeclimate.com/legal/terms), which is an adaptation of the [Heroku Terms of Service](https://legal.heroku.com/tos), which is turn an adaptation of the [Google App Engine Terms of Service](https://code.google.com/appengine/terms.html).
+This document is an adaptation of the [Code Climate Terms of Service](https://codeclimate.com/legal/terms), which is an adaptation of the original Heroku Terms of Service, which is turn an adaptation of the [Google App Engine Terms of Service](https://code.google.com/appengine/terms.html).
 The original work has been modified with permission under the [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/).
 Neither Code Climate, Inc, nor Heroku, Inc. nor Google, Inc. is connected with and they do not sponsor or endorse